Unforgettablepl/PersonalWebsite/content/_index.md

 ## Archival

-As this website stores a lot of valuable data under the data tab, it has been archived at
+I love archiving and it would be a shame if this website wasn't archived somewhere.
+While I have no plans to make the source code public, the raw html/css/js is permanantly archived at.